-I was a member of the UK C panel (BSI IST/5/-/14) from June 2001 until it was disbanded in September 2008.
-This panel dealt in the UK with issues associated with the development of the C standard (ISO/IEC 9899) and submitted Defect Reports relating to it to WG14.
+I was a member of the UK C panel (BSI IST/5/-/14) from June 2001 until it was disbanded in September 2008, and am convenor of the panel (BSI IST/5/-/24) reestablished in 2013.
+This panel deals in the UK with issues associated with the development of the C standard (ISO/IEC 9899) and submitted Defect Reports relating to it to WG14.
 I attended the WG14 meeting in London in April 2007 as part of the UK delegation, and the WG14 meeting in London in March 2011 as head of the UK delegation.

 I have some pre-DRs (discussions of issues in ISO 9899 that might or might not be defects) for consideration for possible future Defect Reports.
-(These were written when the UK C panel was active, and are now more likely to be used in other ways than submitted as DRs.)
+(These were written in the previous period of activity of the UK C Panel up to 2008, and are now more likely to be used in other ways than submitted as DRs.)
 Some of the pre-DRs discuss multiple related issues, of which some may be defects and some not.
 Some of the pre-DRs which were here have been revised and split into multiple separate issues; to avoid confusion, the original pre-DRs remain available unchanged at their original URLs, although not linked to, in addition to the new versions.
 Those pre-DRs which have been submitted as DRs and published as WG14 documents are also no longer linked to here.

 I also have a discussion of issues with constant expressions (not in the form of the pre-DRs above; parts may become DRs following implementation experience).

 I have submitted DRs 311, 312, 313, 314, 315, 316, 317, 339, 340, 341, 342, 343, 440, 441, 442, 443, 444, 445.